How to Groom a Sheltie

 Step 3: Trim Out Any Mats

-When the mat is close to the skin, snip very carefully.
-And avoid pulling the fur taught as this can draw the delicate skin into the path of the scissors.
-Instead, hold the fur back loosely and cut in small, gentle snips until the entire mat is free.
+When a mat is close to the skin, snip carefully and avoid pulling the fur taught, as this can draw the skin into the path of the scissors.
+Instead, hold the fur loosely and cut in small, gentle snips until the entire mat is free.
+Dog skin is thinner than human skin, so take care and use curved or pet safety scissors:

 Step 4: Brush The Rough Outercoat